 Developing and commercializing biopharmaceutical products, including conducting nonclinical studies and clinical trials and establishing manufacturing capabilities, is expensive.
-As a result of the approximately \$14.0 million in net proceeds from our private placement of common stock in September 2013 and our underwritten public offering in November 2013, we anticipate that our cash resources as of December 31, 2014 will be sufficient to fund our operations through March 2016.
+We anticipate that our cash resources as of December 31, 2015 will be sufficient to fund our operations as presently structured through the end of June 2016.
 However, changes may occur that would consume our existing capital prior to that time, including the scope and progress of our efforts to develop and commercialize our product candidates.
-Because we currently expect to devote a significant portion of our resources to develop and commercialize product candidates under our Lantibiotics Program and our LBPs Program with Intrexon and for ProBiora3 sales and marketing efforts further progress with the development of our other product candidates may be significantly delayed and may depend on the success of our development efforts involving our antibiotic candidates.
 Our actual costs, as well as the actual revenues from sales of our ProBiora3 products, may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
-Our current cash, cash equivalents and short-term investments are not sufficient to fully implement our business strategy and sustain our operations over a longer period of time beyond twelve months, we will need to seek additional sources of financing and such additional financing may not be available on favorable terms, if at all.
+Our current cash, cash equivalents and short-term investments are not sufficient to fully implement our business strategy and sustain our operations over a longer period of time.
+Accordingly, we will need to seek additional sources of financing and such additional financing may not be available on favorable terms, if at all.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
-If we do not succeed in raising additional funds on acceptable terms, we may be unable to complete planned nonclinical and clinical trials or obtain approval of our product candidates from the FDA and other regulatory authorities.
-In addition, we could be forced to discontinue product development and commercialization of one or more of our product candidates, curtail or forego sales and marketing efforts, and/or forego licensing attractive business opportunities.
-Any additional sources of financing will likely involve the issuance of our equity or debt securities, which will have a dilutive effect on our stockholders.
+If we do not succeed in raising additional funds on acceptable terms, we may be unable to complete existing nonclinical and planned clinical trials or obtain approval of our product candidates from the FDA and other regulatory authorities.
+We expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure, and research and development activities.
+Specifically, we may need to raise additional capital to, among other things: